oena/oena.github.io/_posts/2020-08-28-post1-how-to-make-this-blog.md

 ## 3. You now have a site! :tada: Customize it.

-You can see your site at *[your Github username].github.io.
+You can see your site at **[your Github username].github.io**.
 You'll notice that it's (for now) just the Beautiful Jekyll default, so you probably want to customize it from here.
 Some things to do:

 ### Change your _config.yml file

 This file basically sets up the structure of the website (so, go here to change the title, avatar, social media icon links, etc).
 It looks a little intimidating at first, but Beautiful Jekyll has very helpfully commented most fields to help you figure out what they're for.

 For example, you might want to change the avatar from the little Github Octocat logo.
-You'll notice that the `avatar:` field points to an image in the `/assets/img/` directory.
+You'll notice that the `avatar` field points to an image in the `/assets/img/` directory.
 If you upload a new image in this directory and change the path to that, your avatar will change too!

 ### Add a post